 Withdraw the entire pot in one go as a capital lump sum – with 25% tax-free and the remainder subject to Income Tax at your marginal rate

 Allows the pension provider to pay the policyholder a one-off lump sum without the need to officially convert to a drawdown plan – 25% of this payment will be tax free and the balance taxed at the marginal rate.
 This is called uncrystallised funds pension lump sum or UFPLS for short!

 5. You can still use your pension pot to buy a traditional annuity that gives you a guaranteed income for the rest of your life.
 You can take 25% of your pot as tax-free cash and buy an annuity with the other 75%.
 You will have to pay tax on your annuity income.

-It is important to note that those in a Capped Drawdown arrangement prior to 6 April 2015 will still be reviewed every three years if you're under age 75 and yearly after this and income limits based on Government Actuary Department (GAD) rates, unless they opt to use one of the new methods of taking pension benefits.
+It is important to note that those in a Capped Drawdown arrangement prior to 6 April 2015, will still be reviewed every three years if you're under age 75, and yearly after this, using the Income limits based on Government Actuary Department (GAD) rates, unless you opt to use one of the other methods of taking pension benefits.